Who Pays for Crime Scene Cleanup Costs?

 Many property owners might wonder who pays for crime scene clean up.
-Crime scene cleanup goes beyond cleaning up broken glass - blood and other body fluids, tear gas, or other chemicals can pose significant health and safety risks.
-In most cases, homeowners insurance policies will cover the cost of remediation services offered by companies like Aftermath.
-However, this is not a guarantee, and it’s important to check with your insurance adjuster to be sure.
+Crime scene cleanup goes beyond cleaning up broken glass – blood and other body fluids, tear gas, or other chemicals can pose significant health and safety risks.
+In most cases, homeowners insurance policies can cover the cost of remediation services offered by companies like Aftermath.
+However, this is not a guarantee, and it’s important to review your insurance policy for further guidance on policy type and coverage limits.

 Why Pay for Crime Scene Cleanup?

 When it comes to paying for these services, the majority of crime scene cleanup costs are the burden of home and business owners.
-However, most homeowners insurance policies cover these services.
-The key is to confirm this before you’re faced with this situation.
-You can contact your homeowners insurance adjuster to determine what exactly your policy covers.
+However, most homeowners insurance policies cover the cleanup costs of these services.
+Review your insurance policy for further guidance on policy type, the instances for which the policy provides coverage, and coverage limits.

 How Much Does Crime Scene Cleanup Cost?